~~~niantar~~~

 signals are being computerized and categorized as digital signals to form a

-database of individual words.
-(Speech
+database of individual words. (

 Disorder and Spectrograms: